dpolansky/go-poet/README.md

 ## Getting Started
 To get started, import `"github.com/dpolansky/go-poet/poet"`

 The end goal of go-poet is to create a compilable file.
-To construct a new file with package `main`:
+To construct a new file with package `main`

 ```go
 file := poet.NewFileSpec("main")
 ```

-Files contain CodeBlocks which can be global variables, functions, structs, interfaces. go-poet will handle any imports for you via TypeReferences.
+Files contain CodeBlocks which can be global variables, functions, structs, and interfaces. go-poet will handle any imports for you via TypeReferences.
 The types that you create or reference can be used in code via Templates.

 ## Code Blocks